You won't believe how easy it is to make great focaccia bread at home! Topped with rosemary and roasted garlic, it's rich, savory, soft, and chewy.

 - Salt: Don’t skip the salt here!
 It gives this focaccia bread its wonderful savory flavor.

 - And olive oil: A focaccia essential!
 Along with the salt, olive oil is what gives this bread its rich flavor and golden brown color.
-You’ll mix it into the dough as well as spreading it over its surface.
+You’ll mix it into the dough as well as spreading it over the bread’s surface.

 Once you’ve pressed the dough to the edges of the pan, flip it over and press it to the edges again.
-Use your fingers to dot it with indentations, every few inches apart.
+Use your fingers to dimple the dough, dotting it with indentations every few inches apart.
 Then, cover it with plastic wrap, and let it rise again!

 When the focaccia has doubled in size, scatter on the rosemary, roasted garlic, and flaky sea salt, and bake until it’s golden brown!